FOOSH is an acronym for fall onto an outstretched hand.

 Clavicular fractures are also caused by motor vehicle accidents and when a person falls directly on the shoulder with the arm at the side.

-Direct blow or from a fall on an outstretched hand are less common causes.
+A direct blow or from a fall on an outstretched hand are less common causes.

 Proximal Humerus Fracture

-Depending on the severity of injury, the fracture may be undisplaced or displaced.
+Depending on the severity of the injury, the fracture may be undisplaced or displaced.
 The distal fragment of bone is moved backwards and is tilted, although very rarely it is displaced anteriorly.
 Displaced fractures could injure nerves and vessels in the vicinity.

 Radial Head Fracture

 This type of fracture may result from a fall on the outstretched hand that forces the elbow into valgus.
 This will force the head of the radius against the capitulum.